Want to learn more about our world-class wines? Adelaide is the place to do it.

 Gouger Street is one of Adelaide’s bustling restaurant strips.
 The choice is enormous.There’s plenty more on offer in Rundle Street.There are many pubs and more than 100 restaurants in Adelaide city alone.

 A 30-minute tram ride to Glenelg, South Australia’s major beachside precinct, is an Adelaide institution.
 The refurbished Adelaide Entertainment Centre is at the other end of the line.
 It’s located at Hindmarsh, about ten minutes north of Adelaide city.

 Five minutes east from the city, The Parade at Norwood is bursting with cosmopolitan cafés and restaurants.
-Relive our colonial past on an Old Adelaide Gaol Ghost Tour or step back into the mid-twentieth century at Carrick Hill - one of the few period homes in Australia to survive with its original contents almost completely intact and its grounds undiminished.
+Relive our colonial past on a visit to the Old Adelaide Gaol or step back into the mid-twentieth century at Carrick Hill - one of the few period homes in Australia to survive with its original contents almost completely intact and its grounds undiminished.